Amy Scholten, MPH

 hives on her hands.
 She couldn’t think of any new exposures that would cause her symptoms, except for the school environment.
 After visiting her doctor, she was surprised to learn that the latex gloves she had been wearing in school were causing her symptoms.
 Alex was diagnosed with a latex allergy.

 According to the American Academy of Allergy, Asthma, and Immunology, latex allergy occurs when the body’s immune system reacts to proteins found in the natural rubber latex.
 People with latex allergy are most apt to react to products made of thin, stretchy latex, such as that found in disposable gloves, condoms, and balloons, which are high in these proteins.
-Products made of hard rubber (eg, tires) don’t seem to cause as many allergic reactions.
-Items made using synthetic latex (eg, latex paint) do not trigger allergy.
+Products made of hard rubber, such as tires, don’t seem to cause as many allergic reactions.
+Items made using synthetic latex, such as latex paint, do not trigger allergy.

-Thes symptoms can be a sign of a severe, life-threatening allergic reaction called
+Some symptoms may lead to a severe, life-threatening allergic reaction called

 anaphylaxis.
 Although rare, a life-threatening reaction can be the first sign of latex allergy.